 The Food and Drug Administration requires all sunscreen to retain its original strength for at least three years.
 Check the sunscreen labels for directions on storing and expiration dates.
 Throw away sunscreen if it's expired or more than three years old.

 - Wear sunglasses when outdoors.
 Choose sunglasses with UVA and UVB protection.
 Check the UV rating on the label when buying new glasses.
 Darker lenses are not necessarily better at blocking UV rays.
-It also helps to wear sunglasses that fit close to your face and have wraparound frames that block sunlight from all angles.
+It also helps to wear sunglasses that fit close to your face or have wraparound frames.

 Your doctor is likely to conduct a physical exam and ask questions about your symptoms, UV exposure and sunburn history.

 If you develop a sunburn or skin reaction after only a short time in the sun, your health care provider might suggest phototesting.
-This is a test where small areas of your skin are exposed to measured amounts of UVA and UVB light to try to reproduce the problem.
-If your skin reacts to the UV radiation, you're considered sensitive to sunlight (photosensitive).
+This is a test where small areas of skin are exposed to measured amounts of UVA and UVB light to try to mimic the problem (phototesting).
+If your skin reacts to the UV light, you're considered sensitive to sunlight (photosensitive).

 Lifestyle and home remedies

 - Cool the skin.
 Apply to the affected skin a clean towel dampened with cool tap water.
 Or take a cool bath with added baking soda — about 2 ounces (60 grams) per tub.
 Cool the skin several times a day.

 - Apply a moisturizer, lotion or gel.
 An aloe vera lotion or gel or calamine lotion can be soothing.
 Try cooling the product in the refrigerator before applying.
 Avoid products made with alcohol.

 - Drink extra water for a day.
 This helps prevent dehydration.

-- Leave small blisters alone.
-Don't break them if they are smaller than your little fingernail.
+- Leave blisters alone.
+An intact blister can help the skin heal.
 If a blister does break, trim off the dead skin with a clean, small scissors.
 Gently clean the area with mild soap and water.
-Then use an antibiotic ointment on the wound and cover it with a nonstick bandage.
-If you develop a rash at the site, stop using the ointment and see a doctor.
+Then apply an antibiotic ointment to the wound and cover it with a nonstick bandage.